What is physical rehabilitation?

 How long does physical rehabilitation last?

 The length of your physical rehabilitation program depends on many factors, including your initial diagnosis, overall health, and medical history.
 Initially, the team may have you come to the office several times a week for therapy.

-The team adjusts your treatment plan as your condition improves, but may recommend a home exercise program and periodic chiropractic care to maintain strength, flexibility, balance, and overall health.
+The team adjusts your treatment plan as your condition improves, but may recommend a home exercise program to maintain strength, flexibility, balance, and overall health.

 For comprehensive physical rehabilitation from a team focused on getting you back to your active lifestyle, contact Scott Wagner Integrated Medicine by phone or book a consultation online today.